-The Beginning – 1996-2001
+The Beginning – 1978-1996

-The origin of the Afghan conflict dates back to 1978 when operatives of Afghanistan’s leftist/Communist Party assassinated the country’s president.
-The Communist Party set up a puppet government on behalf of the Soviet Union, and a year later the Soviet Union invaded Afghanistan to support their new regime.
-In response, the United States, through a CIA covert operation based in Pakistan, supplied billions of dollars to support a resistance composed of Islamist-Afghan fighters, who called themselves mujahideen, or soldiers of God.
+The origin of the Afghan conflict dates back to 1978 when operatives of Afghanistan’s leftist/Communist Party assassinated the country’s president and set up a puppet government on behalf of the Soviet Union.
+One year later, the Soviet Union invaded Afghanistan to support their new regime.
+To defend their Cold War interests, the United States supplied billions of dollars through a covert CIA operation based in Pakistan to support a resistance of Islamist-Afghan fighters who called themselves mujahideen, or “Soldiers of God.”

 Over the decade of Soviet occupation, more than six million Afghans escaped to Pakistan and other countries.
 With few options for educating their children, refugees in Pakistan sent their boys, many of whom were orphans, to the Islamic seminaries, or madrassas, of Pakistan’s military government.
 The schools, with support from Saudi Arabia, Pakistan, and several Gulf countries, offered room and board and fundamentalist instruction that framed the Soviet war in religious terms.
-Upon graduation, many Taliban/students joined the mujahideen “in defense of Islam” to “remove infidel forces” from Afghanistan, with clandestine U.S. backing.
+Upon graduation, many Taliban students joined the mujahideen “in defense of Islam” to “remove infidel forces” from Afghanistan, with clandestine U.S. backing.

 Seeking control over Afghanistan and influence in Central Asia against India, Pakistan moved to create a proxy force from the fundamentalist madrassas graduates, the fringes of Afghan society, the refugee camps, and the most radical remnants of the mujahideen.

 With Pakistan’s generous cash support and training, the Taliban expanded its reach throughout Afghanistan, partly by denouncing corruption and took control of Kabul in September 1996.

-The Taliban immediately closed schools for girls, banned women’s higher education, and set up a gender apartheid society.
+While in power, the Taliban immediately closed schools for girls, banned women’s higher education, and set up a gender apartheid society.
 Violations were punished with public floggings, stonings, and executions.
 Afghanistan became a training ground for Al Qaeda and other terrorist groups, all bringing in significant resources and new energy to support the fundamentalist dictatorship.
 Worldwide condemnation ensued, and the only countries to recognize the new regime were Pakistan, Saudi Arabia and the United Arab Emirates.
 After the Al Qaeda attack of the Twin Towers in New York City on 9/11/2001, the United States and its allies returned in force and ousted the Taliban at the end of 2001.

-Taliban from 2001 to 2021
+The Taliban – 2001 to 2021

-Meanwhile, the US and NATO countries helped establish a democracy and a republic government.
-With massive support from the US, NATO countries and allies, the Islamic Republic of Afghanistan was established with a constitution that guaranteed women and girls equal rights and established a Ministry for Women’s Affairs, seeking to end discrimination against women and minorities.
+Meanwhile, the U.S. and NATO helped establish a democracy and a republic government.
+With massive support from the U.S., NATO countries and allies, the Islamic Republic of Afghanistan was established with a constitution that guaranteed women and girls equal rights and established a Ministry for Women’s Affairs, seeking to end discrimination against women and minorities.
 Both public and private universities and schools were established, and women once again became doctors, teachers, nurses, lawyers, artists, engineers, public servants, and more.
 Elections were established, and despite terrorist attacks, millions of people (men and women) voted.

 The Biden Administration came to office in 2021 on a campaign promise to end the unpopular war.
-After much public agonizing, chose not to rescind the Trump Administration’s agreement with the Taliban and the promised withdrawal US military from Afghanistan.
+After much public agonizing, the administration chose not to rescind the Trump Administration’s agreement with the Taliban and the promised withdrawal of the US military from Afghanistan.
 The Taliban surged in strength, easily retook Kabul, and returned to power on August 15.
 The last U.S. troops and contractors left Afghanistan on August 30 in a chaotic last-minute airlift.

 The Taliban Today – August 15, 2021 to Present

+The Taliban today is running the country with the same brutality as before.
 About half the current Taliban cabinet is on lists of either sanctioned individuals or terrorists or both.
 The interior minister, for example, has a $10 million U.S. bounty on his head.
 The Taliban has established an all-male regime from one ethnic group that is working to consolidate its power.
 As documented previously in this campaign kit, the Taliban has embarked on an historic undoing of all the hard-won socio-economic and political progress Afghanistan made in the previous 20 years, from 2002-2021.
 The Taliban remains immensely unpopular among the Afghan people for its brutal regime.
 Since their second return to power, they have committed war crimes and remain unaccountable for these crimes.